molily/molily.de/_posts/2017-12-21-robust-javascript.md

 Such TypeErrors are both common and hard to debug since they may have highly different causes.

-In the example above, the cause the use of a certain function without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
+In the example above, the cause is the use of a function without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
 If the function call fails because the function does not exist, the script defining the function was not loaded correctly or the browser does not support the API.

 Here is another example of a similar “undefined is not a function” TypeError.